JamieScanlon/SwiftAgentKit/Sources/SwiftAgentKitMCP/README.md

 - Tool responses with large data can't be transmitted

 **Solution:**
-- Use `transportType: .chunkedStdio` for the server
-- Client-side `ClientTransport` automatically supports chunking
+- The default `.stdio` transport now handles this automatically
+- Both server and client adaptively chunk large messages
-- Messages are transparently split into ~60KB frames
+- Messages are transparently split into ~60KB frames when needed
+- Small messages sent as plain JSON-RPC for compatibility
 - Frames are reassembled on the receiving end

 **How it works:**